Replacing Missing Teeth With Dental Implants

 Bar Attachment Denture

-Another option involves placing four to six implants, depending on your jaw size or shape, into your lower jaw.
-After healing is complete, the implants are connected with a custom-made support bar.
-Your denture will be made with special internal retention clips that attach onto the support bar, enabling the denture to snap firmly into place.
-This is called an “overdenture.”
-The advantage of this option is that it is much more stable than the first option and allows very little denture movement.
-Your denture is still removable for easy cleaning and maintenance.
+If you choose to have Dr. Wightman place four to six implants, depending on your jaw size or shape, into your lower jaw, you will find this to be a more stable option that the one above, allowing much less movement of the denture.
+After healing is complete, Dr. Wightman connects the implants with a custom-made support bar.
+He creates a denture that has special internal retention clips that attach onto the support bar, enabling the denture to snap firmly into place.

 2. Implants Placed